cjoy/cs9321/notes/2_restful.md

 ## URI design
 - Avoid using 'www', instead use 'api' as the sub domain
 - Identify and name the resources.
-We want to move away from the RPC-style interface design where lots of operation names are userd in the URL
+We want to move away from the RPC-style interface design where lots of operation names are used in the URL
   - eg. /getCoffeeOrders, /createOrder, /getOrder?id=123
 - Use nouns (preferably plurals)
   - eg. /orders, /items, /resources